owaspcornucopia/cornucopia-cheatsheets-llm/help/AT7.md

 3. **Move authentication to the entry point** so failed attempts are rejected immediately without consuming inference resources.
 4. **Consider IP-based blocking** for sources generating excessive failed authentication requests.
 5. **Log all authentication failures** with source IP and timestamp for forensic analysis.
+6. **No default keys** Ensure the system doesn't use default or test credentials that could lead to unauthorised access.